 6.22.1 Applicability to language

-The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.22 applies to Fortran.
+The vulnerability specified in ISO/IEC 24772-1:2024 6.22 applies to Fortran.
 The value of a variable that has never been given a value is undefined.
-It is the programmer’s responsibility to guard against use of uninitialized variables.
+It is the programmer’s responsibility to guard against the use of uninitialized variables.

 Supplying an initialization in the declaration of a local variable, or in a data statement, causes the variable to be located in static storage, so later invocations of the unit will see the last stored value from the previous invocation.
 This can be avoided by using executable statements to initialize local variables.